Pun Dictionary: D Entries

 This city might be a good place to find cheese and cold cuts: Delhi.

-Deli-Cut (Tom Swifty)
+Deli-Cut (Tom Swifties)

 "People who sell fancy foods should be careful with knives," said Tom delicately.

-Demon-Straight (jacket) (Tom Swifty)
+Demon-Straight [jacket] (Tom Swifties)

 "This is how to put an imp in a restraining jacket," Tom demonstrated.

-Demonstrative (Tom Swifty)
+Demonstrative (Tom Swifties)

 "This, that, these, those, and such," said Tom demonstratively.

-Depress (Tom Swifty)
+Depress (Tom Swifties)

 "I have to insert this wooden spatula in your mouth," said Tom depressingly.

-Desert (Geography)
+Desert (Baked)

 "My cake ran away!"
 "Funny, why would it want to dessert you?"

-Determine (Tom Swifty)
+Determine (Tom Swifties)

 "It's best to find a new word for this," Tom determined.